 2. It’s part of an immense landscaped park and palace complex

-The metropolitan area of Munich is home to early 6 million people which means this is a densely populated and urbanized city.
-This makes the Nymphenburg Palace Park a remarkable feature within the boundaries of this amazing city.
+The metropolitan area of Munich is home to nearly 6 million people which means this is a densely populated and urbanized city.
+This makes the Nymphenburg Palace Park a very remarkable building in Munich.